nmix/gate-up/README.md

 ## About

-Let's say we have some scaled worker services in docker-compose and each of them have own metrics.
+Let's say we have some scaled worker services in docker-compose (or in swarm) and each of them have own metrics.
 We need to take metrics from each service and transfer them to prometheus via pushgateway.